Murnto/Factorio-PackData/README.md

 # Factorio-PackData

-Pack data for use with [FactorioData](https://github.com/Murnto/FactorioData) while the pack generator is cleaned up.
+Pack data for use with [FactorioData](https://github.com/Murnto/FactorioData) generated using [Factorio-PackGen](https://github.com/Murnto/Factorio-PackGen).

 ### Usage
 Copy or symlink to FactorioData/public/pack